darrennix/readme/README.md

 My title is Group Manager.
 I didn't know what that meant when I joined Indeed.
 For a long time, that meant just continuing to run Assessments as though I was still CEO of Interviewed with oversight of our engineering, product, and sales.
 Once I started leading CDQ and now the Candidates T1, my role feels more like a conventional Product Director role.

-It's becoming increasingly rare that I directly build a product sketch or write code -- in fact, my last commit to the Assessments codebase was back in February 2018 (I code on weekend projects instead).
-It feels weird being responsible for everything that happens on CDQ, whether good or bad, without directly touching the underlying work.
+It's becoming increasingly rare that I directly build a product sketch or write code -- in fact, my last commit to an Indeed production codebase was back in February 2018 (I code on weekend projects instead).
+It feels weird being responsible for everything that happens, the good and the bad, without directly touching the underlying work.

 Here are my responsibilities: